Trevor Cohen

 Linguistic Markers of Mental State and Status

-The goal of this line of research is to apply natural language processing
+The goal of this line of research is to apply natural language processing techniques (notably large language models) to detect clinically actionable changes in mental state and status.
+Current application areas include

-this work is to develop tools to support clinicians by enhancing their ability to
+this work is to develop tools to support clinicians by enhancing their ability to identify and act upon identified linguistic indicators.

 Cognitive Behavioral Therapy for psychosis (CBTPro):